Juan Soto reportedly breaks Shohei Ohtani's record with monster $765M deal with Mets

 By every objective metric, Soto projects to be not just a Hall of Famer but also an inner-circle one.
 Players such as that rarely hit free agency — and almost never do so at Soto's age of 26 years old.
 Hence the hundreds of millions of dollars now awaiting the Santo Domingo native.

-Soto joins a Mets team that rallied late in the season to make the postseason as a wild card and advanced to the NLCS against the World Series champion Los Angeles Dodgers.
-The Mets won a reported bidding war with the crosstown Yankees, who lose Soto's services after a single season in the Bronx that ended with a trip to the World Series.
+Soto joins a Mets team that rallied late in the season to make the postseason as a wild card and advanced to the NLCS against the future World Series champion Los Angeles Dodgers.
+In signing Soto, the Mets won a reported bidding war with the crosstown rival Yankees, who lose Soto's services after a single season in the Bronx that ended with a trip to the World Series.

 All of Juan Soto's precedents are in or headed to the Hall of Fame